 To capture the most robust view of what is happening throughout the region, team members share not only data, but what they’re hearing from communities.
-Environmental Resource Program Coordinator Allen Baggett and Hydrologist Emily Wakley offer updates about problems water utility plants might be experiencing.
-David McInnes, an environmental resource coordinator in the district’s Bureau of Water Supply Planning, works closely with the agricultural community.
-He reports whether growers are noticing that the water levels in their irrigation wells are dropping.
-If an area of the district is reporting an unusual number of complaints about wells, Hydrologist Wesley Curtis will share what he’s hearing and what his investigation has found.
+Environmental Resource Program Manager Allen Baggett and Hydrologist Emily Delozier offer updates about problems water utility plants might be experiencing.
+Eden Miller, a Project Manager in the District’s Division of Water Supply Planning and Assessment, works closely with the agricultural community.
+She reports whether growers are noticing that the water levels in their irrigation wells are dropping.
+If an area of the District is reporting an unusual number of complaints about wells, Hydrologist Wesley Curtis will share what he’s hearing and what his investigation has found.

 “Our team is diverse, with experts representing most of our divisions and bureaus.”

 “Michael is our heavy hitter,” McLane says.
 “The information he provides each month is perhaps the most critical source from which we decide whether or not to issue a water shortage.”

 The five water management district’s keep in touch with one another so that they’re armed with the most accurate statewide picture of hydrologic trends and each district’s response.
 All the while, the team must follow the provisions in its adopted water shortage plan.

 “We also review other factors,” McLane says.
 “If our data indicates that we should recommend a moderate water shortage order, but the U.S. Climate Center predicts that we are entering a rainy season, we might delay recommending an order for two to four weeks.”